fbw-p22-e3-assignments/python-apis-consuming-i-vionapinto/README.md

 https://github.com/public-apis/public-apis

 There are APIs many with different types of data.
 Take some time to go through some of them and try calling them into your Postman client.
-Be careful to check if any request headers are required for Authentication for the ones you choose.
+Be careful to check if any request headers are required for Authentication for the ones you choose